 How do I know if my Employment Pass has been approved, and how do I collect it?When your Employment Pass application is approved, MOM will send an In-Principle-Approval (IPA) letter to the employing Singapore company’s address.
 The IPA letter is valid for 6 months from the date it is issued.

 To collect your pass, you will need to come to Singapore and present a copy of the IPA letter, your passport, and any other documents that may be requested in the IPA letter.
 A one-time entry visa will be issued to you to enter Singapore and collect your Employment Pass.

 Your IPA letter may require you to go through a medical test and produce the report when you collect visa.
 You may opt to do the medical test in an established clinic or hospital in your home country, or when you arrive in Singapore.

 If you applied for Dependent’s Passes and/or Long-Term Visit Passes for your family, you can collect these at the same time.

 Do note that all EP applications are not considered final until you have received an In-Principle-Approval of your application.
 Please do not make any prior relocation plans.

 I have successfully obtained an Employment Pass.
-Can I bring my family to live with me in Singapore?If you draw a minimum salary of S$6000 a month (from 1 January 2018 onwards), you can.
+Can I bring my family to live with me in Singapore?You can, if you draw a minimum fixed monthly salary of S$6000.

 Spouses and children of successful Employment Pass holders can apply for a family visa known as a Dependent’s Pass (DP) during or after the approval of the EP.
 DPs are approved automatically once the EP application is approved and expire at the same time as the EP.